 Is The Zillow Zestimate Accurate?

-For the last 10 years, homeowners have depended on Zillow’s Zestimates to determine the value of their home.
+Since 2006, homeowners have depended on Zillow’s Zestimates to help gauge the value of their home.
 But how accurate is a Zestimate?
 Can it be relied upon as a trustworthy proxy for true home value?
-If you're considering selling your property, should you use the Zestimate to determine the asking price of your home?
+If you’re considering selling your property, should you use the Zestimate to determine the asking price of your home?

 What is Zillow Zestimate?